chanzuckerberg/cryoet-data-portal-backend/ingestion_tools/docs/dataset_config_validate.md

 ```

 `--output-dir`: Sets the directory where all validation errors will be saved.
 The default is `./dataset_config_validate_errors`, and the directory will be recreated at each script run, removing previous contents.

-## Error Handling and Output
-The script processes all specified YAML files, attempting to validate each one according to the predefined Pydantic models.
-If validation errors occur, they are collected and output in various forms:

-- Complete Errors List: A JSON file named `dataset_config_validate_errors.json` containing detailed information about each error for every invalid file.
-- Filtered Errors List: A text file named `dataset_config_validate_errors_filtered.txt` provides a simplified version of the errors, making it easier to identify common issues without repeated details.
-- Further Filtered Errors List: Another text file, `dataset_config_validate_errors_filtered_2.txt`, strips down the errors to their most fundamental components, helping to quickly pinpoint the most frequent types of mistakes.